-Treating a certain type of psoriasis (psoriasis vulgaris).
+Treating plaque psoriasis on the body.
 It may also be used for other conditions as determined by your doctor.

 Betamethasone/calcipotriene ointment is a combination topical corticosteroid and an agent that is similar to vitamin D. Exactly how it works to treat psoriasis is unknown.